Act of Consolidation, 1854

-Background and reasons
+History

-In early 1854, the city of Philadelphia's boundaries extended east and west between the Delaware and Schuylkill Rivers and north and south between Vine and South Streets.
-Today this area is the Center City neighborhood.
+In early 1854, the city of Philadelphia's boundaries extended east and west between the Delaware and Schuylkill Rivers and north and south between Vine and South streets, representing the present-day Center City section of Philadelphia.
 The rest of Philadelphia County contained thirteen townships, six boroughs and nine districts.
 Philadelphia City's recent influx of immigrants spilled over into the rest of Philadelphia County, surging the area's population.
 In 1840, Philadelphia's population was 93,665 and the rest of the county was 164,372; by 1850 the populations were 121,376 and 287,385 respectively.

 One of the major reasons put forth for the consolidation of the city was the county's inability to govern.
 Law enforcement found it difficult to enforce the peace.
 A person could break the law in Philadelphia City and quickly cross the border and escape punishment.
 Districts outside Philadelphia could not control their criminal elements and at the same time refused to let Philadelphia get involved.
 An example of how poorly law enforcement agencies worked together was in May, 1844 when an anti-Catholic riot erupted in Kensington.
 The sheriff was the only police officer available in Kensington at the time and when Philadelphia's militia was called they hesitated because they hadn't been reimbursed for past calls.
 By the time the militia arrived, the riot was out of control.
 Attempts to improve the issue included an 1845 law that required several of the surrounding districts to maintain adequate law enforcement and an 1850 act that gave Philadelphia law enforcement the authority to police seven surrounding districts.
 As a result, the act also achieved one of its intended roles: Expand and strengthen the jurisdiction of the Philadelphia Police Department.